The IRS may cover up to $5,000 of accessibility upgrades — including a website rebuild.

 *Educational information only — not tax advice.

 Book the call.
-We’ll walk the scope, the documentation, and the plain-English math — then your CPA makes the call.
+We’ll walk the scope, the documentation, and the plain-English ranges — then your CPA decides.